TomerGeva/CommDspy/README.md

   * 'imp' - impulse response.
 This means that the function will perform up sampling for the given OSR
 * beta - Roll-off factor in case the raised cosine or RRC pulse
 * rj_sigma - Random Jitter std value.
 If 0, no Random Jitter is added to the signal.
 The unit of the RJ is in UI.
 Example: for Baud rate of 53.125 [GHz] UI is ~18.8[psec].
 Using rj_sigma=0.05 [UI] means: rj_sigma = 0.05*18.8e-12 = 0.94e-12 = 940[fsec]
+* zi -  memory for the pulse shaping.
+If None, assuming reset, i.e. all '0' memory.
+MUST be with length of: 'osr' * 'span' * 2

 This function simulated a perfect channel, i.e. ch[n] = delta[n] therefore at the end of the channel we only have the pulse shaping.